Updated: Feb 5

-Look up "New Orleans" on any travel website or in any guidebook and you will likely find a picture just like the one above.
-The picture-perfect postcard view shown here is of Jackson Square, a grand public space that has served as the social and political center of the Big Easy for centuries.
+Look up "New Orleans" on any travel website or guidebook, and you will likely find a picture just like the one above.
+The picture-perfect postcard view shown here is of Jackson Square, a grand public space that has served as Big Easy's social and political center for centuries.
 This National Historic Landmark is significant for its role in the westward expansion of the United States.

 Over the years, several flags have flown above Jackson Square as New Orleans and Louisiana repeatedly changed hands between colonizing nations.

 Pauger designed Jackson Square as the "Place d'Armes"(French for "Weapons' Square"), a parade ground for troops stationed in the city and an area for weapons storage.
-As the front yard of both the Cathedral and City Hall (Cabildo), the Place d'Armes was the political center of New Orleans as well.
+As the front yard of both the Cathedral and City Hall (Cabildo), the Place d'Armes was also the political center of New Orleans.
 Government decrees were announced in the square and the French Flag flew proudly above it, marking that nation's claim to the territory.

 Plaque commemorating Spanish control of New Orleans